liruifengv/sayhub-blog-template/.github/PULL_REQUEST_TEMPLATE.md

 #### What kind of changes does this PR include?

 <!-- Delete any that don’t apply -->

-- Minor content fixes (broken links, typos, etc.)
+- Add new feature
-- Changes or translations of Starlight docs site content
+- Fix some bug
-- Changes to Starlight code
+- Fix styles
 - Something else!

 #### Description